Black Friday 2019: The best early deals

 Originally published last year.
 Regularly updated with new information.

-Discuss: Excellent early Black Friday deals from Amazon, Best Buy, Walmart and more
+Discuss: Best Black Friday 2019 deals available now: Top deals at Amazon, Best Buy, Walmart and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.